Fus-MAE: A cross-attention-based data fusion approach for Masked Autoencoders in remote sensing: Methodology

 \section{Methodology}

-Our work is inspired from MultiMAE, a masked autoencoder-based architecture with a proven track record for natural images, able to take different modalities as input \cite{bachmann2022multimae} with its hybrid-stream architecture.
+Our work is inspired by MultiMAE, a masked autoencoder-based architecture with a proven track record for natural images, capable of taking different modalities as input \cite{bachmann2022multimae} with its hybrid-stream architecture.
 In this section, we describe the Fus-MAE architecture by motivating the need for a multi-task encoder in section \ref{subsec:multi-modal encoder} and a multi-task decoder in section \ref{subsec:multi-task decoder}.
 Two masking strategies are considered, with detailed provided in section \ref{subsec:masking strategies}.
 The overall architecture is shown in Figure \ref{fig:overall architecture}.